anthonygrees/chef_poc/README.md

  \____/_| |_|\___|_|   \_|  \___/ \____/  \___/_| |_|___/\__|_|   \__,_|\___|\__|_|\___/|_| |_|___/
  ```

+Chef Software delivers value to our customers by taking an “Enterprise as Code” approach to simplify, standardize and secure day to day operations across both on-premise and multi-cloud environments.

+Here’s an overview of the Chef solution stack:

 ## Step 1.
 Install Chef Automate and Chef Server
 For a PoC we can install Chef Automate and Chef Server using an `all in one` deployment pattern.